 In addition, students have options that extend beyond their public school’s campus.
 Many local community colleges offer fashion design courses, some of which are taught in the evenings or weekends.
 A public school student can take advantage of these college courses, simultaneously learning important skills and earning college credit.

 Training for a fashion career can begin in high school!
-Even if your public school does not offer specific fashion courses, there are many venues which can hone your skills and prepare you for an engaging career both on and off the catwalk.
+Even if your public school does not offer specific fashion courses, there are many venues that can hone your skills and prepare you for an engaging career both on and off the catwalk.